Quaife

-Aside from manufacturing precision engineered differentials, Quaife also produces highly sought after sequential gearboxes.
-The Quaife QBE60G and QBE69G heavy duty 6-speed sequential gearboxes are offered with several bell housings to fit a number of popular racing applications.
-Other sequential transmissions cater for applications including the Ford GT40, Land Rover V8, Mitsubishi EVO 4–9, Nissan Skyline GTR R32-R34 and Porsche 996 and 997.
-Quaife also offers many transmissions in synchromesh and dog engagement formats.
+In addition to manufacturing engineered differentials, Quaife produces sequential gearboxes for motorsport and other automotive applications.
+Its QBE60G and QBE69G are six-speed sequential gearboxes available with different bell housings for various racing applications.
+The company also produces sequential transmissions for vehicles and applications including the Ford GT40, Land Rover V8, Mitsubishi Lancer Evolution IV–IX, Nissan Skyline GT-R R32–R34, and Porsche 996 and 997.
+Quaife also manufactures transmissions using synchromesh and dog-engagement mechanisms.

 Quaife's range of motorsport gearkits replace the standard internals of many popular transmissions found in both classic and contemporary vehicles.
 Initially the company focused on classic British cars as well as those manufactured by Ford Motor Company.
 Over recent years, the company has expanded its gearkit offering by catering for many front-wheel drive vehicles including Honda K-Series, Volkswagen 02M/02Q and a number of Ford applications.

 Elsewhere, Quaife driveline components can be found in a wide range of vehicles, including those from Radical Sportscars, Caterham, Ginetta, Morgan Motor Company and Donkervoort.
 Quaife sequential transmissions help to power Mini JCW Challenge race cars, while the Ligier JS P4 manufactured by Onroak Automotive uses Quaife sequential technology.

 Quaife has also briefly built complete road cars, with the R4 GTS in 1999 which also competed in the British GT Championship.
 The company has also produced a roadster which was known as the R40.

 Quaife continues to manufacture and supply ATB differentials for Ford Motor Company, for the Fiesta ST, Puma ST and Transit Custom, and Lotus Cars, for the Evora.

 With electric vehicles becoming more and more prominent, Quaife has developed ATB differentials for the Tesla Model S and Model 3, and is looking to further expand the range of EV drivetrain products as the move to electric propulsion progresses.